Zsazsa Zaturnnah: 20062007

 The graphic novel was adapted into a stage musical by Tanghalang Pilipino as Zsazsa Zaturnnah Ze Muzikal.
 Production credits consist of Chris Martinez for theatrical adaptation, Vincent de Jesus for lyrics, composition and musical direction, and Chris Millado for stage direction.
 The musical was first staged at the Cultural Center of the Philippines (CCP) Tanghalang Huseng Batute from February 10 to March 5, 2006.
 Eula Valdez played the title role that earned her a Best Stage Actress for a Musical award during the 19th Aliw Award in 2006.
 Other lead roles were played by Tuxqs Rutaquio as the character Ada, Ricci Chan as Didi, alternates Lauren Novero and Arnold Reyes as Dodong, and alternates Agot Isidro and Kalila Aguilos as Queen Femina Suarestellar Baroux.

 A repeat of the musical also took place at the PETA (Philippine Educational Theater Association) Theater in Quezon City from April 21 to 30, 2006.
 The role of Didi was played by Joey Paras.
 From June 16 to 18, 2006, the Zsazsa Zaturnnah Ze Muzikal was staged again in CCP Tanghalang Huseng Batute for the 2006 International Theater Festival.
 The Philippines hosted the festival, which featured stage plays from different countries in the ASEAN and Asia-Pacific regions.

 The fourth staging took place from January 19 to 28, 2007 at the Tanghalang Huseng Batute at the Cultural Center of the Philippines.
 Eighteen shows were staged from June 15 to July 1, 2007, for the musical's fifth run, which took place at the Carlos P. Romulo Auditorium of the RCBC Plaza in Makati.
 Nar Cabico played Didi and Ada was played again by Tuxqs Rutaquio alternating with the musical director Vincent de Jesus.
 Eula Valdez reprised her role as Zsazsa Zaturnnah with K Brosas alternating her.

 A soundtrack for the stage play was released by Ballyhoo Records in 2007.
 It comes in a two-CD set and a digital download consisting of 22 tracks from the original cast recordings.
 The album art is designed by Zsazsa Zaturnnah creator Carlo Vergara.
-The musical was scheduled to run from November 16 to 18, 2007 in Cebu City but it was later was postponed, and was reset for the first quarter of 2008.
+The musical was scheduled to run from November 16 to 18, 2007 in Cebu City but it was later postponed, and was reset for the first quarter of 2008.
 Eventually, the musical wasn't staged in Cebu.